MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: System Design

 The \textit{Explorer} re-deploys the target agent on the original benign task, this time with the modified UI element bearing the injected payload.
 As the web agent executes, \muzzle again records the full interaction transcript $T$.
 After termination, a \textit{Judge} agent evaluates the outcome $\mathcal{O}(T)$ of the interaction transcript, defined as:

 A \texttt{failure} outcome indicates that the agent ignored the malicious instruction and continued with its original task.
 A \texttt{partial} outcome indicates that the agent adopted the adversarial objective but failed to complete it, either because the LLM broke out of the hijacking mid-execution or due to environmental constraints.
 A \texttt{success} outcome indicates that the agent fully executed the adversarial objective, resulting in a concrete violation of confidentiality, integrity, or availability.
+If the task spec provides an optional assertion for the adversarial objective, the \textit{Judge} invokes the assertion via a \texttt{cURL} request to ground the outcome using system-level information.
+This prevents LLM hallucination in outcome judging and enables fully autonomous evaluation.

 If an attack attempt fails, the \textit{Judge} also diagnoses the failure mode.
 When the malicious instruction appears in the agent’s effective context but is ignored, the failure is attributed to \textit{payload ineffectiveness}, and a stronger and/or differently phrased instruction is generated.
 When the instruction does not appear or is truncated, the failure is attributed to \textit{vessel selection}, and the next highest-ranked candidate vessel is tried.
 We show an example outcome in~\Cref{list:judge_out} in the Appendix.
 This process repeats until the objective is achieved or all candidate vessels are exhausted, at which point the investigation proceeds to the next adversarial objective.